 The newly renovated state-of-the-art North Palm Beach Golf and Country Club overlooks the Intracoastal Waterway and is open to the public.
 The venue features an array of amenities, including a signature Jack Nicklaus course, pro golf shop, Har-Tru tennis courts, indoor and outdoor restaurants, bars, pool, banquet rooms, and so much more.
 Photo Gallery and Club Overview.

 The wealth of marinas, waterways, and beaches make North Palm Beach a popular destination for boaters.
 There are several nearby scenic paths where boaters can see homes of the stars, historical sites, and more.
-Fishing is wildly popular, as well as sailing and swimming right off the boat in places like Peanut Island.
+Fishing is wildly popular, and sailing and swimming right off the boat in places like Peanut Island.
 There are several dine and dock options with fun tropical atmospheres too.

 John D. MacArthur Beach State Park is an eco-friendly natural oasis with trails, kayaking, and fishing located on the adjacent barrier island.
 Here visitors can stroll along a scenic bridge that leads to the ocean and Welcome Center.
 The park schedules special events, educational programs, tours, and concerts regularly.